wwdablu/Hungry/README.md

 # Hungry

-Upgrading the application to Kotlin and matching the UI as of Zomato release in Dec, 2020
+Upgrading the application to Kotlin and matching the UI as of Zomato release in Dec, 2020 This is still a WIP version and hence on a separate branch.

 **__Libraries used during development:__**